vmware-tanzu/community-edition/docs/designs/tanzu-addon-management.md

 * [IntalledPackage](https://carvel.dev/kapp-controller/docs/latest/packaging/#installedpackage-cr):
 Intent in the cluster to install a package.
 The is applied by a client-side tool such as `tanzu` or `kubectl` CLIs.
 An `InstalledPackage` references a `Package`.

+## Client Side

+This section describes the client-side management of extensions.
+This specifically focuses on our usage of `tanzu` CLI to discover, configure, deploy, and manage add-ons.

+### Overview and APIs

 ### Package Discovery